 To stop and restart the Authentication Proxy, open a root shell and run:

 # /opt/duoauthproxy/bin/authproxyctl restart

 You can add Duo authentication to an existing remote access portal, or you can create a new portal to use with Duo.
+However, the portal you choose to use with Duo should be dedicated for Duo authentication, with the Duo RADIUS domain you create later in this document bound to it.
 Follow these steps to create a new portal.

 On the General tab, add the following to the end of the text in the Login Message box: